 Passwords also require server authentication.
 Each time the person logs on, the computer creates a record of the transaction.
 Memory load increases accordingly.

-With token authorization, a secondary service verifies a server request.
+With token authentication, a secondary service verifies a server request.
 When verification is complete, the server issues a token and responds to the request.

 The user may still have one password to remember, but the token offers another form of access that's much harder to steal or overcome.
 And the session's record takes up no space on the server.